-The MPH in Occupational and Environmental Health Program is designed for physicians, nurses and other midcareer health and environmental professionals who seek to advance within their profession.
+The Occupational and Environmental Health MPH Program is designed for physicians, nurses and other mid-career health and environmental professionals who seek to advance within their profession.
 The program provides the knowledge and skills to recognize and characterize chemical exposures and hazards, assess health effects, design and implement preventive measures and promote healthy behaviors in the workplace.
 The program follows MPH didactic requirements for the general preventive medicine and occupational medicine boards.

-At the completion of the MPH in Occupational and Environmental Health, the graduates will be able to:
+At the completion of the MPH in Occupational and Environmental Health, graduates will be able to:

 - Identify, evaluate and manage the effects of occupational hazards on worker health.
 (GEHS 6720; GEHS 6540)

 - Identify, characterize and assess the health effects of chemical agent found in the workplace and in the general environment on workers and the general population.
 (GEHS 6600; GEHS 6030)

 - Interpret the impact of chemical exposures on workers and general populations health within the frame work of the route of exposure, estimated dose, duration and frequency of exposure and the acute and chronic effects of the agent (GEHS 6600; GEHS 6620)

 - Interpret exposure assessment conducted by industrial hygienists and/or other health and safety professionals (GEHS 6720; BIOS 6030)